Diego Restrepo

-Diego Alejandro Restrepo Garcia (born February 25, 1988) is a soccer coach and former player who played as a goalkeeper.
-Currently, he is the Goalkeeping coach for Manchester City Women, a member of the Barclays Super League.
-Additionally, he is the Goalkeeper coach of the Welsh Senior Women’s National Team.
+Diego Alejandro Restrepo García (born February 25, 1988) is a soccer coach and former player who played as a goalkeeper.
+He is currently the goalkeeping coach for Manchester City Women in the Women's Super League and the Wales women's national football team.
+Born in Venezuela, he is a youth international for the United States.

-Playing career
+As a player, Restrepo was named the USL Goalkeeper of the Year in 2017 while playing for San Antonio FC.

-College and amateur
+Early life

-Restrepo lived in Colombia until he was 11 before moving to West Palm Beach, Florida with his family.
-He attended American Heritage School, and spent time at the IMG Soccer Academy in Bradenton, Florida, before going on to play three years of college soccer at the University of South Florida.
-He transferred to the University of Virginia prior to his junior year, and quickly installed himself as the team's starting goalkeeper for Virginia, with whom he won the ACC Championship and the NCAA National Championship in 2009.
+Restrepo was born in Mérida, Venezuela, and grew up in Colombia and the United States.
+He played college soccer at the University of South Florida for two years before transferring to the University of Virginia.
+In 2009, he helped lead the Cavaliers to the NCAA National Championship, earning Defensive MVP honors for the tournament.

-During his championship season, Restrepo broke school records previously held by Tony Meola for games played (25), minutes played (2348), shutouts (16), consecutive shutouts (11) and consecutive scoreless minutes (1176).
+During the '09 championship season, Restrepo broke school records previously held by Tony Meola for games played (25), minutes played (2348), shutouts (16), consecutive shutouts (11) and consecutive scoreless minutes (1176).
 He was named the Most Valuable Player (MVP) of the ACC Tournament and Defensive Most Valuable Player of the NCAA Tournament.

 During his college years Restrepo also played for the Bradenton Academics in the USL Premier Development League.

-Professional
+Club Career

 In January 2011, Restrepo signed a professional contract with Colombian soccer club América de Cali.
 He made his professional debut on Wednesday, August 31, 2011, in America's 1–1 tie vs. Pereira.

 Restrepo moved to Venezuelan club Deportivo Táchira on December 30, 2011.
 He played 8 competitive matches for Tachira, 4 in the Venezuelan Cup, and 4 in the Venezuelan First Division.
 He finished the season as Tachira's starter.

 On March 20, 2013, the Tampa Bay Rowdies announced that Restrepo had signed a two-year contract with the club.
 He excelled after being named the Rowdies starting goalkeeper, playing in 26 matches in all competitions.
 He was named the "NASL Player Of The Week" 3 times and to the "NASL Team Of the Week" 7 times in 2013.

 During the Rowdies' 2014 preseason training, Restrepo tore his Achilles tendon and was sidelined for the entirety of the 2014 season.
 On November 6, Restrepo announced he would be moving on from Tampa Bay.

 Restrepo signed with USL club Charlotte Independence on February 24, 2015.
 During his short stay with Charlotte, he played in 3 matches, 2 in the U.S. Open Cup and 1 in USL league play.

 In June 2015, Restrepo is transferred to Metropolitanos FC, returning to the Venezuelan First Division.
 On August 1, 2015, Restrepo takes over the starting role at Metropolitanos, helping the team snap a 3-game losing streak.
 Restrepo stays as Metropolitanos starting goalkeeper, making 16 starts in all competitions, including 12 league starts.